Donn Roach: Cincinnati Reds

 Roach was claimed off waivers by the Cincinnati Reds on July 13, 2015.
 He was designated for assignment on August 23.

 Toronto Blue Jays

 On August 25, 2015, Roach was claimed off waivers by the Toronto Blue Jays.
 He was designated for assignment by the Blue Jays on September 30, and elected free agency on October 14.

 Seattle Mariners

-He signed a minor league contract with the Seattle Mariners in December 2015.
-On August 6, 2016, Roach was designated for assignment.
+On December 5, 2015, Roach signed a minor league contract with the Seattle Mariners organization.
+In 22 games (17 starts) for the Triple–A Tacoma Rainiers, he compiled a 6–6 record and 4.08 ERA with 62 strikeouts across 108 innings.
+On June 24, 2016, the Mariners selected Roach's contract, adding him to their active roster.
+In 4 appearances for Seattle, he registered a 2–0 record and 8.44 ERA with 2 strikeouts across 5 1/3 innings of work.
+On August 6, Roach was designated for assignment by the Mariners.

 Detroit Tigers

 Roach was claimed off waivers by the Detroit Tigers on August 9, 2016.
-On September 3, 2016, the Tigers designated Roach for assignment.
+In 5 starts for the Triple–A Toledo Mud Hens, he compiled a 3–1 record and 3.03 ERA with 21 strikeouts across 29 2/3 innings pitched.
+Roach was designated for assignment following the promotion of Joe Mantiply on September 3.

 Oakland Athletics

 On September 5, 2016, he was claimed off waivers by the Oakland Athletics.
 He pitched in one postseason game for the Triple-A Nashville Sounds.
 On October 6, 2016, Roach was outrighted off of the 40-man roster and elected free agency on October 9.